|Introduced:||Announced January 1981|

 Note that these so-called NuBus upgrades do not go into a NuBus slot; they derive their name from the fact that they work in NuBus Power Macs.
 The processor upgrades fit into the PDS (Processor Direct Slot) which is normally occupied by a video card on the 8100.
 These cards may also include a pass through connector (which may be an extra cost option) allowing you to plug the PDS video card into the upgrade card.

-My first Power Book the 5300 (it was upgraded to 56 MB of RAM for better performance in Phtoshop 2)
+My first Laptop was the 5300 (it was upgraded to 56 MB of RAM for better performance in Phtoshop 2)